-The Tauber Institute for Global Operations at the University of Michigan is more than a world class institute.
-Our mission: To lead the field of operations through our Business and Engineering collaboration, global industry partnerships, faculty research, and pioneering action-based education to create the next generation of operations leaders.
+The Tauber Institute for Global Operations at the University of Michigan is more than a world-class institute.
+Our mission: We empower leaders to solve operations, supply chain, and technology-based challenges through a multidisciplinary, action-oriented education, global industry partnerships, and a dynamic community to create a positive impact.

 The Tauber Institute is a joint venture between the University of Michigan’s Stephen M. Ross School of Business and the College of Engineering, working together with a wide range of industry partners to facilitate cross-disciplinary education in global operations management.

 In 2012, the Institute was awarded the first UPS George D. Smith Prize for effective and innovative preparation of students to be good practitioners of operations research, management science, or analytics.

 For more than 25 years the Tauber Institute has impacted operations worldwide.
 Elements of the program include the LeadershipAdvantage program, facility tours, international trek, and team projects where students work on substantive issues to earn or save sponsoring companies millions of dollars from the team project results.